MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

 Then we can create class methods which will handle queries and mutations.
-For example let's add the `recipes` query to return a collection of all recipes:
+For example, let's add the `recipes` query to return a collection of all recipes:

 ```typescript
 @Resolver()